dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

   - is their understanding of the afterlife simply the modern era?
     (not literally) however, it is like they wanted to make certain their cultural artifacts would be protected through time.

-- Here (prior to printing press), the narrow spectrum of available info fluctuated perpetually.
-  - rationalism wasn't even a fleeting dream at this point.
-  - transition into brief reiteration on information economics before the printing press..

-Prior to the press, all written records were copied manually.
-Accumulation of writing was roughly bounded by the literate population, a kind of abstract membrane whose size loosely correlated to a population's permeability to written records.
-Copies more numerous and accessible resulted in more frequently amplified information.
-If the work wasn't financed by the church or state, the information's TTL drastically plummeted.

-- that TTL value was related to the probability that iotas and datums of information would persist through n generations.

-.. it would be retransmitted and was only remembered if it was prioritized enough to establish consensus among the people. (rw)
-  - in the dark ages, information deemed undesirable was often punished by death.

-After the printing press, both the copies of information and the frequency by which records were published increased by orders of magnitude.
-Information (consensus), at that point, was effectively physical (... had developed (physicalizable) representations).
-In order to suppress information, it required the location and destruction of all physical instantiations of the information.
-To purge records with certainty meant locating them without raising alarm.

 - emphasize that the democratization of media creation tools, coupled with access to broadcast mass communication led to cultural